 'sources': None}]}}

-Text generation applications generate content based on the inputs provided to a specific no-code application created in AI Studio.
+Agents used for text generation generate content based on the inputs provided to a specific no-code agent created in AI Studio.
 This is a great way to enable business users to control prompts and outputs while still allowing developers to add them to other applications, UIs, or services.

-To invoke a text generation application, you need to provide the application ID and the required inputs to the application.
-Inputs are defined in the application within AI Studio.
+To invoke text generation, you need to provide the application ID and the required inputs to the agent.
+Inputs are defined in the agent within AI Studio.

-To see the required inputs for the application, you can view the application in AI Studio, or you can use the Get application endpoint to get the application details, including the inputs.
+To see the required inputs for the agent, you can view the agent in AI Studio, or you can use the Get application endpoint to get the agent details, including the inputs.

 The example below shows how to use the Get application endpoint to get the list of required inputs with their name and types.